 The NEBOSH Endorsed service - as its name suggests - endorses in-house health and safety training that delivers a tangible impact.
 Organisations benefit from an evaluation of, and expert support for, their in-house training and workers receive a NEBOSH Endorsed certificate to recognise the learning that has taken place.
 For Endorsed qualifications, we approve the assessment methodology and then carry out audits to ensure that the method is followed.
 See Bespoke qualifications (for both Bespoke and Endorsed, NEBOSH can support the design and development of content and/or assessments).

-NEBOSH online examination platform
+NEBOSH assessment platform

-NEBOSH configured instance of the Moodle platform where learners can complete online/offline e-learning and exam assessments/assignments.
+NEBOSH platform where learners can complete online/offline e-learning and exam assessments/assignments.